robincornett/scriptless-social-sharing/readme.txt

 * improved: Scriptless metabox can now be loaded regardless of location settings
 * fixed: improved CSS class handling for the block
 * dev: Scriptless now requires WordPress 5.2 or higher
+* dev: additional filters have been added for the Pinterest button

 = 3.2.1 =
 * fixed: fatal error for sites without the mbstring extension installed